ECE470 Robot Modeling and Control

 switch lab sections; and all labs must be performed in person, without exception,

-unless prior permission has been obtained from the instructor.
+unless prior permission has been obtained from the instructor (only).

 Lab 0 is an introduction to the KUKA robots and has no preparation or report, but